rtr2421/rtr2421.github.io/index.md

 RTR Robotics 2421 is a [FIRST Robotics Competition (FRC)](https://www.firstinspires.org/robotics/frc) team based in Springfield, VA.
 We are a community team and open to all high school students.

-We're looking for students who will be in grade 9-12, but anyone is welcome to check us out.
+We're looking for students who will be in grades 9-12, but anyone is welcome to check us out.

 # Please help!

-We're on the lookout for space to work during the off-season and/or next season.
+We're on the lookout for space to work during the off-season and/or our next season.

 Our usual space at Springfield Plaza is unavailable, and [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A) has graciously allowed us to work there for the season.
 If you know of any places that would be willing to work with us, please email [Deanne Mahoney](mailto:first2421@gmail.com).

+## Upcoming meetings
+* Saturday, January 27th, 2024: 1-5PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
+* Tuesday, January 30th, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
+* Wednesday, January 31st, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)

 ## 2023 results

-Our 2023 robot, Chargerus, made it to the Chesepeake districs finals this season, after a competition win in Haymarket, Virginia.
+Our 2023 robot, Chargerus, made it to the Chesapeake district finals this season, after a competition win in Haymarket, Virginia.
 We placed 51st in the district.
 Good luck to the top teams who advanced to the World Championships!

 ## 2022 results